How to Lower Your Electric Bill with These Simple Home Energy Saving Tips

 Heating and Cooling

-• Close windows, doors and curtains during the day to block heat from coming in.
+• Close windows and doors, and use curtains or blinds during the day to block heat from coming in.

-• Raising the temperature on your thermostat by five degrees for eight hours can reduce your cooling cost.
+• Setting your thermostat five degrees higher for eight hours can reduce your cooling costs.

 • Only run exhaust fans when getting rid of odors.

-• Make sure window air conditioning unit fits correctly.
+• Make sure your window air conditioning unit fits correctly.

 Kitchen

-• To avoid using your oven and other appliances, use your outdoor grill when able.
+• To avoid using your oven and other appliances, use an outdoor grill when able.

-• When making smaller meals, use microwave, toaster, or crockpot.
+• When making smaller meals, use a microwave, toaster, or crockpot.

 • Keep the oven door shut when in use.

-• Keep freezer stocked.
-A full freezer is more efficient than an empty one.
+• Keep your refrigerator and freezer stocked.
+A full fridge and freezer are more energy efficient than empty ones.

 • Load the dishwasher properly and only run full loads.